Turmstraße Construction Site

 - Send Email

-Traffic will be adversely affected.
-Also, building access will be limited at times, and you should plan extra time to get to other buildings on campus or travel to RWTH – on foot, by bike, by car, or by public transportation.
+This considerable interference with traffic flow has far-reaching consequences for RWTH Aachen University.
+Building access will be limited at times, and RWTH members should plan extra time to get to other buildings on campus or travel to RWTH – on foot, by bike, by car, or by public transportation.
 RWTH is not involved in this construction project but is in close contact with the City of Aachen to keep these restrictions as low as possible and communicate them quickly and transparently.

 The City of Aachen has created a web page with the latest updates on the construction project.
 Please note that the information is only available in German.